Treeniks/bachelor-thesis-isabelle-vscode/content/background.typ

 - unicode codepoint: `0x27F9`
 - abbreviations: "`.>`", "`==>`"

 To deal with these symbols, #jedit uses a custom encoding called /* to prevent hyphenation */ #box(emph["UTF-8-Isabelle"]).
 This encoding ensures that the user sees "#isabelle[A ⟹ B]" while the actual content of the underlying file is "`A \<Longrightarrow> B`".
-However, because Isabelle internally uses its own abstracted representation of symbols, it has no trouble dealing with cases where the actual
-"#isabelle[⟹]" unicode symbol is used within a file.
+However, because Isabelle internally uses its own abstracted representation of symbols, it has no trouble dealing with cases where the actual "#isabelle[⟹]" unicode symbol is used within a file.

 === #vscode <isabelle-vscode>

 #figure(
   image("/figures/vscode1.png", width: 80%),
   caption: [VSCode with both _Output_ and _State_ panels open. _Output_ on the bottom, _State_ on the right.],
+  kind: image,
-  // placement: auto,
+  placement: auto,
 )

 Isabelle nowadays consists of many different components. #jedit is one such component.
 When we refer to #vscode, we are actually referring to three different Isabelle components: The Isabelle _language server_, Isabelle's own patched _VSCodium_ and the VSCode _extension_ binding the two together.
 Note in particular that when running #vscode, Isabelle does not actually use a standard distribution of VSCode.
 Instead, it is a custom VSCodium package.
 VSCodium is a fully open-source version distribution of Microsoft's VSCode with some patches to disable certain types of internal telemetry as well as replacing the VSCode branding with that of VSCodium.